2475jai/Tech-Conference-Tracker/README.md

 # Tech-Conference-Tracker
  A console-based system for tracking tech conferences, including event dates, speakers, sessions, and ticket status.

-# Tech Conference Tracker

-A Flask-based application designed to help track and manage tech conferences.
-This system allows users to monitor event details, including dates, locations, speakers, and ticket availability.

 ## Features
 - Manage a list of tech conferences
 - Track sessions and speakers